 Who knows you?
-You might easily think of your partner, spouse, or your closest friends.
+You might easily think of your partner, spouse, or closest friends.
 Who knows you and can help connect you to career opportunities?
-If you’re coming up with a very short list of names, or none at all, you’re not alone.
+When you think about getting help for your business plans, if you’re coming up with a very short list of names, or none at all, you’re not alone.

-The word “networking” gets thrown around a lot, but it can be hard to define—especially to those who are new to the game, or ineffective in their approach.
-But it is critical to your career success to be able to network effectively, and to build a base of solid contacts and connections who know you and the value you can bring to potential opportunities.
+When it comes to building a business, you need enough funds, and networking helps you get there.
+Of course, it’s not always networking that acquires financial assistance, you may also need to look for hedge fund marketing services that would use the right tactics to reach the desired financial goals.
+However, to start a company, investors are essential and you need to start networking to find them.
+The word “networking” gets thrown around a lot, but it can be hard to define-especially to those who are new to the game, or ineffective in their approach.
+But it is critical to your career success to be able to network effectively and to build a base of solid contacts and connections who know you and the value you can bring to potential opportunities.

 Whether you’re currently and happily employed, or actively looking for a new opportunity, you will benefit from networking at any stage.
 If you need to brush up on your skills, or if you’re new to networking altogether, here are some tips for effectively making the most out of any networking opportunity: